juliafmorgado/hugo/content/en/posts/2024-09-12_cloudnative-challenge4-eks.md

 Once your cluster is deployed, you can check the connectivity with the command: `kubectl cluster-info`

-To see the nodes: `kubectl get nodes`
+To view the nodes: `kubectl get nodes`

-To see the pods that are already running: `kubectl get pods -A`
+To list all running pods: `kubectl get pods -A`

-To get detailed information on the instances on which the pods are running: `kubectl get pods -o wide -A`
+To get more detailed information on the nodes (instances) hosting the pods: `kubectl get pods -o wide -A`

 ## Step 2.
 Deploy the App